section-engineering-education/engineering-education/articles/getting-started-with-aws-dynamodb/index.md

 ### Conclusion
 This article is an introduction to Amazon DynamoDB.
 There is more to explore on Amazon DynamoDB.
 Further research, reading and hands-on areas on DynamoDB include:

-- Security issues
+- Security issues.
-- Monitoring
+- Monitoring.
-- Best practices
+- Best practices.
-- DynamoDB transactions
+- DynamoDB transactions.
-- Programming with DynamoDB using different programming languages
+- Programming with DynamoDB using different programming languages.

 You can also get a certification for DynamoDB under [AWS certified solutions architect associate](https://digitalcloud.training/certification-training/aws-solutions-architect-associate/database/).